colby/colbyolson.com/posts/yearly.md

 * Two years living alone in Portland
 * Started rock climbing (Nov '04, but whatevs)
-    * Reached my goal of sending a V6 (indoor at PG PDX)
     * Lead certified
     * Leading 5.10
 * Started riding a bike more often, 48x17 fixed